UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Plan for an overlap in service schedules when switching internet providers to ensure you are never left without connectivity.

-Your final options will ultimately be decided by geographical availability, as AT&T vs Spectrum availability varies wildly depending on your zip code.
-Spectrum is widely available across a vast footprint thanks to its established cable TV infrastructure, while AT&T Fiber is highly regional and often limited to newer developments or specific urban zones.
-Before making any concrete decisions, use tools like the FCC National Broadband Map to check official broadband availability for your specific address.
+Your final options will ultimately be decided by geographical availability.
+Spectrum is widely available across a vast footprint thanks to its established cable TV infrastructure, while AT&T Fiber is highly regional and often limited to newer housing developments or specific urban zones.
+Before making any concrete decisions, use tools like the FCC National Broadband Map to check official broadband availability for your exact street address.

-Never cancel your current internet service until your new provider’s equipment is fully installed and tested.
-Delays happen, and you do not want to be left without a connection if the new technician needs extra days to run a physical line to your home.
+๐Ÿ’ก Pro Tip: Never cancel your current internet service until your new provider’s equipment is fully installed and tested.
+Delays happen, and you do not want to be left completely without a connection if the new technician needs extra days to run a physical line to your home.

 Illustration of a man using a smart plug for his router, with text about sustainable internet.